porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Requirements
 Before you start the code, please install the requirements.txt.
-Therefore you can use this command:
+Therefore, you can use this command:
 `pip install -r docker/requirements.txt`
+For being able to stream video data from the internet you need to install ffmpeg on your machine.

 The path to the video that should be analysed can be set *object_detection_yolo/paths.py*